TomSoderling/PageContainerView/README.md

  </tr>
 </table>

 Yes, I know that tab navigation on the left side is non-standard for iOS or Android, but what if you have a good reason for it?
 Seems reasonable that we could make this work, right?
-Well, wrong (we found out).
+Well... wrong (we found out).

 In Xamarin.Forms, the UI design is actually an architectural decision.
 In order to achive what I consider to be a pretty basic app layout we had to take a "composite approach", where the entire app was made up of ContentViews (as opposed to ContentPages as one usually would use).
 So there was only 1 ContentPage in the entire app, and it housed the nested ContentView layout.
 The tabs on the left were inside a ContentView, and the entire right area was also a ContentView that would get swapped out with other ContentViews that contained our UI when a tab was tapped, or when we needed to navigation further down the path on a particular tab.

 While it helped us achieve the look we wanted, this composite approach ended up sucking for us for several reasons.
 These are some that I can remember:
- - we missed using NavigationPages and having the navigation stack managed behind the scenes
+ - We missed using NavigationPages and having the navigation stack managed behind the scenes
- - we really missed all the lifecycle events that ContentPage provides to override: OnAppearing, OnPropertyChanged, OnBackButtonPressed, etc.
+ - We really missed all the lifecycle events that ContentPage provides to override: OnAppearing, OnPropertyChanged, OnBackButtonPressed, etc.
- - there were no page transitions when navigating anywhere, which gave the app a weird hybrid-app feel
+ - There were no page transitions when navigating anywhere, which gave the app a weird hybrid-app feel
- - the composite approach requred a LOT of nesting of ContentViews resulting in complexity and a performance hit in some cases
+ - The composite approach requred a LOT of nesting of ContentViews resulting in complexity and a performance hit in some cases
- - all the business logic lived in the ContentViews, so instead of being reusable custom controls like you'd normal have, we had tightly coupled ContentViews that represented a single "page".
+ - All the business logic lived in the ContentViews, so instead of being reusable custom controls like you'd normal have, we had tightly coupled ContentViews that represented a single "page".
+Unit testing nightmare hellscape.

 ## An Answer

-What if we could just drop a NavigationPage on the right side and be happily on our way?
-Better yet, what if we could simply place a Page anywhere you wanted in a Xamarin.Forms app, just like we do with Views?
+What if we could just drop a NavigationPage on the right side of the screen and be happily on our way?
+Better yet, what if we could simply place a Page **anywhere** you wanted in a Xamarin.Forms app, just like we do with Views?

 This library is built around that single concept.
 It introduces a new type of View (control) called PageContainerView.